"There are many Interim providers and, in my experience, Osprey Clarke is unique….

 Public Sector

-Oxford University, Nottingham University, Derby University, City University, NCSL, BECTA, QCA
+Oxford University, Nottingham University, Derby University, City University, NCSL, BECTA, QCARetail

 Liberty, The Post Office, Retail Motor Industry, Animal